Huangmao1208/Huangmao1208.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master of Applied Science student from Electrical and Computer Engineering (https://uwaterloo.ca/electrical-computer-engineering/), University of Waterloo (https://uwaterloo.ca).
+I am a Master of Applied Science student from Electrical and Computer Engineering, University of Waterloo.
 My current research focuses on multi-agent reinforcement learning (MARL) and computational sprinting.